The Guide to RFI/RFP Support & Vendor Selection

 Your response should be educational and high-level.
 Focus on your company’s core competencies, your experience in their industry, and what makes your approach unique.
 This is not the time for a hard sell or a detailed price list.
 Instead, you’re providing helpful information that allows the buyer to determine if you’re a potential fit for their shortlist.

-RFP: Requesting Detailed Proposals
+RFP: When You're Ready for Detailed Proposals

 A Request for Proposal (RFP) is the next step up in complexity and commitment.
 The buyer has done their initial research (likely with an RFI) and has a shortlist of vendors.
 Now, they have a well-defined problem and are asking you to propose a specific solution.
 An RFP requires a detailed, comprehensive response that outlines exactly how your product or service will meet their needs.